MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-quickstart.md

 <!--

-title: Create a bot with the Bot Builder SDK for Node.js | Microsoft Docs
+title: Create a bot with the Bot Framework SDK for Node.js | Microsoft Docs
-description: Create a bot with the Bot Builder SDK for Node.js, a powerful bot construction framework.
+description: Create a bot with the Bot Framework SDK for Node.js, a powerful bot construction framework.
 author: RobStand
 ms.author: kamrani
 manager: kamrani